SirPuck/ipl-doc-archive/README.md

 - You do NOT need to wire the antennas to the hub for them to function.
 - Antennas will ONLY work if they are wired to a circuit network.

+## Settings

+The mod has the following settings, which you shouldn't change if you don't know what you are doing :

+Map runtime:
+- Platforms evaluated per tick : the amount of platforms IPL will process per tick.
+- Requests evaluated per tick : the amount of individual item request IPL will process per tick.
+- Enable the gui on antennas : whether or not you should see the "display" functions of the antennas when you click on it.
+Disabled by default.

+Startup:
+- Enable channel encoding : whether or not the "advanced" channels mode is enabled.
+Channel encoding chances radically how channels are handled.
+Refer to the dedicated section below.
+Disabled by default.

 ## Provider Antenna (red):
 The Provider Antenna identifies which items are available for transport from a specific platform.